Elizabeth Compton

 DIRECTOR

 Claire Richards is a Partner at KPMG with a broad range of risk, governance, compliance, assurance and audit experience.
-Finding her passion to be in healthcare and government, Claire provides advice to organisations operating in the health, ageing, disability, human services, justice and higher education sectors, focusing on safeguarding integrity and the community’s trust in the outcomes that these organisations deliver.
+Finding her passion to be in healthcare and government, Claire provides advice to organisations operating in health, ageing, disability, human services, justice and higher education sectors, focusing on safeguarding integrity and the community’s trust in the outcomes that these organisations deliver.

 Dr Kathryn Sloots